2023 naturally gaited barefoot Tennessee walking horse flat walk at 19 years old

 Showing my naturally gaited Tennessee Walking Horse in flat walk at a traditional dressage show.

-Not long after the digital age introduced me to the work of classical French dressage master, Philippe Karl’s School of Légèreté (School of Lightness) and the late Jean Claude Racinet.
-I purchased a library of books and DVDs to begin experimenting with this different approach to dressage.
+In 2013, the evolving digital era introduced me to the work of two classical French dressage masters, Philippe Karl and his School of Légèreté (School of Lightness) and the late Jean Claude Racinet.
+I purchased a library of their books and DVDs to begin experimenting with a different approach to dressage.

 classical versus classique dvd

-A favorite in my collection is DVD Classical Versus Classique where French dressage master Philippe Karl and Christoph Hess, head of the training department of the German National Equestrian Federation, demonstrate and discuss their differing dressage methodologies.
-It has been rewatched enough I need a fresh copy!
+Among my collection is Classical Versus Classique.
+On this DVD French dressage master Philippe Karl and Christoph Hess, head of the training department of the German National Equestrian Federation, demonstrate and discuss their differing dressage methodologies.

 While Hess confirmed my competition dressage understanding, Karl challenged my hard-wired habits.
 Karl’s application of French dressage awakened me to a for-the-horse approach to training that seeks my horse’s response in a partnership of harmony.

-Trying out this new dressage paradigm, I observed significant impacts on the horses I rode, particularly their responses to my hand, leg, seat, and weight aids.
+Trying out this new dressage paradigm, I observed significant impacts on the horses I rode, particularly their responses to my hand, leg, seat and weight aids.
+Indeed, we found a new way to produce the balance and impulsion needed for Second level requirements (and beyond).

-The competition dressage system taught a back-to-front approach, where I used my seat and legs to drive my horse forward into a low hand position for contact.
-However, this method led to a lack of true connection.
+The competition dressage system taught a back-to-front approach.
+I used my seat and legs to drive my horse forward into a contact.
+We were encouraged to ride with a low hand position.
+However, this method lacked true connection.

 How?
-The low hand position made contact with my horse’s tongue causing discomfort.
-My horse evaded the tongue pressure and tucked behind the vertical creating an illusion of lightness.
-Plus, his poll dropped below the highest point.
+The low hand position made contact with my horse’s tongue and bars causing discomfort.
+My horse evaded the bit by tucking behind the vertical creating an illusion of lightness.

 Adding to this, riding was an aerobic workout!
-I wrongly perceived my horses as lazy and felt compelled to keep them moving forward with each step.
+I wrongly perceived my horse as lazy and felt compelled to drive my horse forward with each step.
 In actuality, my melded leg, seat and hand aids created this perceived laziness―much like driving my car with a foot on the gas pedal and brake pedal simultaneously!
-What a revelation to realize this mixed message prevented my horse’s forwardness.
+What a revelation to realize my mixed message prevented my horse’s forwardness.

 Naturally gaited Tennessee walking horse flat walk